canvas-gamification/canvas-gamification/README.rst

 Canvas Gamification is a platform where course instructors can provide questions to their student in forms of practice, assignments, quizzes, or exams.
-This project now serves as the server to the newer Canvas Gamification UI project.
+This project now serves as the backend to the newer Canvas Gamification UI project.
 This project interacts with the Angular project through APIs, and the functionality of the website has been maintained in the migration to Angular.

 Supported Question Types
 ----------------------------